Policies and Procedures

 A registration process is required for any function involving the presence of beer and/or wine for a student organization event.
 The reason for the registration process is to ensure that student organizations receive educational information regarding the lawful and low-risk planning and hosting of such an event.
 Event registration also assists campus agents in providing operational support for event management and in controlling the number of events in any one specific area.
 Spontaneous gathering for an unregistered event where beer and/or wine are present is a violation of this policy.

-On-Campus Event Registration: Any student organization wishing to have beer and/or wine at an event must submit an Event Reservation Form and an Alcohol Usage Form to the Director of Center for Student Involvement at least (2) weeks prior to the scheduled event.
+On-Campus Event Registration: Any student organization wishing to have beer and/or wine at an event must submit an Event Reservation Form and an Alcohol Usage Form to the Director of Student Life at least (2) weeks prior to the scheduled event.
 The forms must be initiated by an officer of the organization and signed by the advisor of the organization.

-The Director of Center for Student Involvement reserves the right to refuse the serving of beer and/or wine at any event.
+The Director of Student Life reserves the right to refuse the serving of beer and/or wine at any event.

 Off-Campus Event Registration: Barry University has a responsibility to ensure that an environment exists in which students can pursue their academic and personal development.
 However, the University cannot monitor the environment external to the University campus.
 Student organizations are registered or recognized to function only on the Barry University campus unless otherwise contracted or agreed to by standard written University procedures.
 Student organizations are not authorized to use Barry University’s name in the organization’s name.
 Student organizations are not authorized to represent the University, or to use Barry University’s name to enter into agreements, contracts or as leverage to gain goods or services.
 Student organizations should be referred to as: (Student Organization’s Name), a registered organization at Barry University.
 Barry University views student organizations as private affiliations and does not endorse the mission, goals or purpose of those organizations.
 While off-campus events are not registered, the student organizations may be held responsible for their actions off-campus.